-There are many studies found out that L – Carnitine is able to improves insulin sensitivity.
-By improving insulin sensitivity, it makes body able to convert food into energy.
-Here is the baseline on how food is converted into energy or fat in the body.
+Many studies have found that L-carnitine can improve insulin sensitivity.
+It improves insulin sensitivity, allowing the body to convert food into energy.
+Here's a general overview of how food is converted into energy or fat in the body.

-Another study which was conducted in human also found the same result, where the studies found out that L – carnitine supplementation is able to reduce insulin resistance and improves insulin sensitivity.
-The study also suggests that, current management for diabetes patient which include diet modification, administration of medication and physical activities, in the future may be improved with the consumption of supplementation such as L -Carnitine (4).
-The study further suggests that the consumption of 3g of L – carnitine per day may improve diabetes condition, but its consumption must be accompanied by consultation from medical professional (4).
-However, there are also studies who suggest that the intake of L – Carnitine might posses some side effect thus, the safe consumption level is below 2g/day.
+Another human study found the same result, which is that L-carnitine supplementation reduces insulin resistance and improves insulin sensitivity.
+The study also suggests that current diabetes patient management, which includes diet modification, medication administration, and physical activities, may be improved in the future with the consumption of supplements such as L-Carnitine (4).
+The study also suggests that consuming 3g of L-carnitine per day may improve diabetes symptoms, but this must be accompanied by medical professional consultation (4).
+However, some studies suggest that L-carnitine consumption may have some side effects, so the safe consumption level is less than 2g/day.

-Apart from supplemented product, L – Carnitines can be found naturally in food such as beef and fish.
+Apart from supplemented products, L-carnitines can be found naturally in foods such as beef and fish.